IHC Calls for Prime Minister Imran Khan's Response to Khawaja Asif Defamation Case - ExBulletin

 IHC Calls for Prime Minister Imran Khan’s Response to Khawaja Asif Defamation Case

+Khawaja Asif (L) and Prime Minister Imran Khan, head of the PML-N. Asif’s attorney informs IHC that the trial court ruled out the right of the defense to cross-examine on the prime minister’s statement. to sue in a defamation case.

-The Islamabad High Court summoned Prime Minister Imran Khan on Tuesday to record his response in a 10 billion rupee libel case he filed against PML-N chief Khawaja Asif.
+ISLAMABAD: The Islamabad High Court summoned Prime Minister Imran Khan on Tuesday to record his response in a 10 billion rupee libel case he filed against PML-N chief Khawaja Asif, the Daily reported Jang.

 A high court, headed by IHC Chief Justice Athar Minallah, heard Asif’s plea challenging the decision of District and Additional Session Judge Muhammad Adnan to abolish the accused’s right to cross-examine Prime Minister Imran Khan’s statement.